Mandala Massage Brighton

 Your prices seem higher than other massage therapists, why is this?

 I charge for my time, which is why all my 60 minute treatments are the same price at £75.
 I also charge for my skills and expertise.
 When I first qualified at ITEC Level 3 I charged £50.
-Since then, I’ve trained with the very best at the Jing Institute of Advanced Clinical Massage.
-I’m in the third and final year of the BTEC Level 6 in Advanced Clinical and Sports Massage, the highest qualification there is for massage therapists in the UK.
+Since then, I’ve trained with the very best at the Jing Institute of Advanced Clinical Massage and Complementary Medicine and achieved the BTEC Level 6 in Advanced Clinical and Sports Massage, the highest qualification there is for massage therapists in the UK.
 In addition, I treat only a fixed number of clients per day.
 I look after myself well which means you will always get the very best of me when you come for treatment.

 I've never had a professional massage before, how will I know what to expect?

-If you're unsure of what to expect, we can plan for your consultation to take place over zoom.
-Or you can ring me and ask me questions before you book in.
-Having a consultation over zoom means you'll know exactly what to expect, you'll get to meet me before your treatment, and I'll know any particular needs or worries you might have so I can accommodate these.
+If you're unsure of what to expect, and it would help you to know before you come, we can plan for your consultation to take place over zoom, or you can book a free 15 minute Discovery Call and ask me questions before you book in.
+Each of these options means you'll know exactly what to expect, you'll get to talk to me before your treatment, and I'll know any particular needs or worries you might have so I can accommodate these.
 A treatment with me is YOUR treatment, there is no such thing as one size fits all, we'll plan together during the consultation to ensure it is everything you want and need it to be.

 How many treatments will I need?